One of the most common places of issue for both novice and seasoned weightlifters are injuries to the shoulder joint.

 Benefits of Dumbbell Floor Presses

-There are quite a few intrinsic benefits of the dumbbell floor press, including:
+There are quite a few intrinsic benefits of the dumbbell floor press that are beneficial for just about everyone.
+If you have chronically bad shoulders, this movement is especially important!

 Dumbbell Floor Press for Shoulder Health and Safety